9406012766/fabzero/project.md

 ![PCB Print in KiCad](img/pcbkicad.jpeg "PCB Print in KiCad")

-The above schematic diagram was converted to PCB print to design the pin connection through KiCad and connected the pins of the components as the schematic diagram.
+The above schematic diagram was converted to PCB print to design the pin connection through KiCad and connected the pins of the components as per the schematic diagram.

 ![Trace](img/Trac.jpeg "Trace")